onyeka-hub/Project-14/README.md

 **HINT**: To know what exactly to put inside the sonar-scanner.properties file, SonarQube has a configurations page where you can get some directions.

-A brief explanation of what is going on the the stage – set the environment variable for the **scannerHome** use the same name used when you configured SonarQube Scanner from **Jenkins Global Tool Configuration**.
+A brief explanation of what is going on the stage – set the environment variable for the **scannerHome** use the same name used when you configured SonarQube Scanner from **Jenkins Global Tool Configuration**.
 If you remember, the name was **SonarQubeScanner**.
 Then, within the steps use shell to run the scanner from bin directory.

 To further examine the configuration of the scanner tool on the Jenkins server – navigate into the **tools** directory